Hadrien-lcrx/book_notes/math/basics_of_linear_algebra_for_machine_learning_jason_brownlee/learning_objectives.md

 - Be able to write math equations for linear algebra
 - Be able to implement linear algebra algorithms with Python and NumPy
 - Be able to read, understand and reproduce  machine learning research papers

+### Book listed learning objectives
+- What a matrix is and how to define one in Python with NumPy
+- How to perform element-wise operations such as addition, subtraction and the Hadamard product
+- How to multiply matrices together and the intuition behind the operation